Brain Injury Lawyers Serving Port St Lucie

 Once the four elements of negligence are met, you and your lawyer can work together to submit evidence and create a demand letter requesting the fair amount of compensation you may legally deserve.How Soon Do I Need to File a Brain Injury Claim?

 All personal injury claims, including those that result in brain damage, must be filed within a certain period in what is known as Florida's statute of limitations.
-While most claims are due within four years from the date of the accident, some cases may call for the claim to be submitted much sooner.
+While most claims are due within two years from the date of the accident, some cases may call for the claim to be submitted much sooner.
 For example, if your claim is against a government worker or agency.

 On the other hand, there may be instances where the statute of limitations may be extended, such as in cases involving injured children or if the victim is temporarily incapacitated.